hyamomar/Sentinel-S5P_SISR/README.md

 ## Overview

-This repository contains the implementation of the S5-DSCR model, a novel super-resolution (SR) approach designed to enhance the spatial resolution of Sentinel-5P (S5P) hyperspectral images.
-The model leverages Depth Separable Convolution (DSC) architecture to effectively capture cross-channel correlations. ​
+This repository contains the implementation of the S5-DSCR model, a novel super-resolution (SR) approach designed to enhance the spatial resolution of Sentinel-5 Precursor (S5P) satellite data.
+The S5P satellite provides extensive hyperspectral (HS) images across eight spectral bands, each containing approximately 500 channels.
+The S5-DSCR model leverages Depth Separable Convolution (DSC) architecture to effectively exploit cross-channel correlations, thereby improving the spatial resolution of S5P data

 ---